sommcoder/sommcoder/README.md

 - 🌱 I'm currently learning PostgreSQL and aim to use it for my next project!
 - 👀 I’m interested in e-commerce, ERPs, PWAs and SaaS development.
 - ⚒️ I’m looking for work as a web developer or even a technical product manager or implementation specialist.
+- 🏘️ I'm also looking to join any kind of software developer community groups or attend networking events!
 - 📫 Contact me: brian.davies589@gmail.com